jmcameron/attachments/migration/source/migrate-1.5-to-1.6.rst

       Joomla 1.6 site before proceeding.
 Doing this step will make it easier to delete any new attachments if the migration process does not go smoothly.

-  6. Copy the CSV migration file ('migrate_attachments.csv') and the achive of attachments files to your Joomla 1.6 site.
+  6. Copy the CSV migration file ('migrate_attachments.csv') and the archive of attachments files to your Joomla 1.6 site.

   7. Upload the migration file to some place on your Joomla 1.6 server file system.

-  8. Log into the back end of your Joomla 1.6 siste as an administrator.
+  8. Log into the back end of your Joomla 1.6 system as an administrator.

   9. Go to the Attachments page and execute this command manually on your Joomla 1.6 system (type in the full URL by hand)::